jcgueriaud1/vaadin-react-field/README.md

 - not helper component
 - invalid state, error message and required indicator (there is still some issues)

+You can also see an example of a Lit integration and see that the Java wrapper is almost the same with the interface `IReactAdapterComponent`.

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,